jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 rails console --sandbox
 ```
+*  Enter the command "sh sandbox.sh" to start the Rails sandbox.
+When you are finished trying it out, just enter "exit" in the Rails sandbox console to return to the normal Bash command line.
+*  If you frequently use a Rails sandbox console, you should keep a tmux window dedicated to it.
 *  Enter the following commands:
 ```
 git status
 git add .
 git commit -m "Added sandbox.sh"
 ```
 ### G. git_check.sh
 *  Create the file git_check.sh with the following content:
 ```
 #!/bin/bash

 # Run this script before pushing the branch to GitHub.
-# This script enables you to make sure you've covered all bases, shows the list of all files
+# This script enables you to make sure you've covered all bases,
-# that were changed, and shows the list of new files that will be saved if you do NOT add them
+# shows the list of all files that were changed,
+# and shows the list of new files that will be saved
-# to .gitignore.
+# if you do NOT add them to .gitignore.

 sh build_fast.sh